saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 ## One More Example

-Let's consider another scenario: there's an API endpoint that produce an array of all the available products and another endpoint that shows the details of a specific product based on its 'id'.
+Let's consider another scenario: there's an API endpoint that produces an array of all the available products and another endpoint that shows the details of a specific product based on its 'id'.

 ```http request
 http://demoapi.apifortress.com/api/retail/product